Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 Consider Sarah, struggling with photosynthesis in GCSE Biology.
 She reads about chlorophyll and light reactions, feels the terms are familiar, and rates her understanding as 7/10.
 In reality, she can't explain how these components work together.
 Her limited knowledge prevents her recognising the gaps in her understanding.

-This overconfidence proves particularly problematic during revision.
-Students who most need extra practise are least likely to seek it.
-They skip foundation topics, attempt harder problems too early, and wonder why their exam results don't match their expectations.
+This overconfidence is a real problem during revision.
+Learners who most need extra practise are often the least likely to seek it.
+They skip foundation topics and try harder problems too early.
+Then they wonder why their exam results do not match their expectations.

 Gifted learners often find learning easy, assuming it is for everyone.
 When learners quickly grasp complex ideas, they may underestimate their success.
 They might also worry too much about being ready (Gross, 2002).